• Skip to primary navigation

 Quick SEO Tactics to Boost Web Page Speed

-Updated - October 19, 2021 By Mallee Blue Media Leave a Comment
+Updated - April 26, 2023 By Mallee Blue Media Leave a Comment

 Did you know that slow-loading of webpage results in losing of retailers?
-Every year more than $2.5 billion business is in loss because of poor page speed.
+Every year more than $2.5 billion in business is loss because of poor page speed.

 But how does the speed of the page affect the SERPS?
-And how does a web page lose visitors although it contains excellent content and offers an excellent user experience?
+And how does a web page lose visitors, although it contains excellent content and offers an excellent user experience?

 Tweaking your SEO strategy can pull more visitors to your website and pump up the speed to retain them.

-According to Google’s (search engine Titan) research, more than 40% of the users switch to other websites if it takes more than three seconds to load.
+According to Google’s (search engine Titan) research, more than 40% of users switch to other websites if it takes more than three seconds to load.

 Let’s explore the pointers that will guide you to work on the gaps due to poor page speed.
 You can also hire professionals from a credible SEO company to boost your site speed.